You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 Upgrade path

 Start with the Kalita Wave.
-After three months, when you can hit your brew time within 10 seconds and you start buying single-origin light roasts, add a plastic V60 02 for $8.
-You will not need the ceramic version.
-Keep both — Kalita for daily medium roasts, V60 for weekend light roasts.
+After three months, once you can hit your brew time within 10 seconds and you’re reaching for single-origin light roasts, add a plastic V60 02 for $8.
+The ceramic version isn’t necessary.
+Keep both: Kalita for daily medium roasts, V60 for weekend light roasts.

 Verdict by scenario